Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Conclusion

 \section{Conclusion}

 In this paper, we propose Grad-ECLIP, a novel white-box gradient-based visual \abc{and textual} explanation method for CLIP, the dual-encoder pre-trained model for image-text matching.
 Grad-ECLIP is applicable to both the image and text encoders, producing heat maps that indicate the importance of image regions or words for the image-text matching score.
-Qualitative and quantitative evaluations demonstrate the advantages of Grad-ECLIP compared with existing explanation methods designed for transformers/CLIP, \zcy{and the adaptation experiments exhibit the generalizability of our method.} We also adopt Grad-ECLIP to analyze the properties of the pre-trained CLIP model, where we discover its ability of concept decomposition and addibility, advantages/limitations on different attribute identification, \abc{and its bias towards learning concrete words over abstract words}.
-By introducing these analyses as examples, we hope the proposed interpretation method can be used to help with both development and understanding of VLMs. \zcy{Finally, we propose a fine-tuning scheme, which adopts the Grad-ECLIP explanation map to obtain region-text pairs for a local loss that boosts the fine-grained understanding of CLIP.} In future work, we will consider how to associate individual words from the sentence to regions in the image, and vice versa. \abc{Future work can also consider how to extend Grad-ECLIP to other VLMs with modified dual-encoder architectures, e.g ALBEF with additional cross-attention layers to fuse image and text features.}
+Qualitative and quantitative evaluations demonstrate the advantages of Grad-ECLIP compared with existing explanation methods designed for transformers/CLIP, \zcy{and the adaptation experiments exhibit the generalizability of our method.} Finally, we also adopt Grad-ECLIP to analyze the properties of the pre-trained CLIP model, where we discover its ability of concept decomposition and addibility, advantages/limitations on different attribute identification, \abc{and its bias towards learning concrete words over abstract words}.
+By introducing these analyses as examples, we hope the proposed interpretation method can be used to help with both development and understanding of VLMs.